 As a Shopify store owner, you have chosen one of the most reliable platforms for online stores.
-It’s easy to use, loads quickly and has a responsive design.
+It’s easy to use, loads quickly, and has a responsive design.
 It’s reassuring to know that your products will display nicely, whether on laptops, cellphones, or other devices.

 80% of customers say their shopping experience is as important as the products and services.
 Shopify’s themes are clean.
 The intuitive design provides shoppers with a positive user experience.
 Still, there are ways to tweak your store to improve user experience (UX), impressions, and functionality.

 This post will cover seven enhancements that will make your Shopify store stand out and generate more sales.
+To learn more, check out this resource on the best features of Shopify.

 Why Is Enhancing Your Store’s Design Important?